+- 14.0.
 When the school is notified that a pupil has a medical condition that requires support in school, the school nurse/parent informs the Head teacher.
-Following this, the school begins to arrange a meeting with parents/carers, healthcare professionals and the pupil, with a view to discussing the necessity of an IHC plan.
+Following this, the school begins to arrange a meeting with parents/carers, healthcare professionals and the pupil, with a view to discussing the necessity of an IHC plan. - 14.1.
 The school does not wait for a formal diagnosis before providing support to pupils.
-Where a pupil's medical condition is unclear, or where there is a difference of opinion concerning what support is required, a judgement is made by the Head teacher based on all available evidence (including medical evidence and consultation with parents/carers).

-For a pupil starting at the school in a September uptake, arrangements are in place prior to their introduction and informed by their previous institution.
+Where a pupil's medical condition is unclear, or where there is a difference of opinion concerning what support is required, a judgement is made by the Head teacher based on all available evidence (including medical evidence and consultation with parents/carers). - 14.2.
+For a pupil starting at the school in a September uptake, arrangements are in place prior to their introduction and informed by their previous institution. - 14.3.
 Where a pupil joins the school mid-term or a new diagnosis is received, arrangements are put in place as soon as possible.

-15. STAFF TRAINING AND SUPPORT
+15. Staff training and support

-Any staff member providing support to a pupil with medical conditions receives suitable training.

-Staff do not undertake healthcare procedures or administer medication without appropriate training.

-Training needs are assessed by the school nurse through the development and review of IHC plans, on a yearly basis for all school staff, and when a new staff member arrives.
+- 15.0.
+Any staff member providing support to a pupil with medical conditions receives suitable training. - 15.1.
+Staff do not undertake healthcare procedures or administer medication without appropriate training. - 15.2.
+Training needs are assessed by the school nurse and School SENDCO, through the development and review of IHC plans, on a yearly basis for all school staff, and when a new staff member arrives. - 15.3.
 Through training, staff have the requisite competency and confidence to support pupils with medical conditions and fulfil the requirements set out in IHC plans.
-Staff understand the medical condition(s) they are asked to support, their implications, and any preventative measures that must be taken.

-The school nurse confirms the proficiency of staff in performing medical procedures or providing medication.

-A first-aid certificate does not constitute appropriate training for supporting pupils with medical conditions.

-Whole school awareness training is carried out on a yearly basis for all staff, and included in the induction of new staff members.
+Staff understand the medical condition(s) they are asked to support, their implications, and any preventative measures that must be taken. - 15.4.
+The medical professional providing training, confirms the proficiency of staff in performing medical procedures or providing medication.
+The School Nurse, if required will support both parents/carers & pupils to manage their medical condition to ensure every pupil can achieve their optimum level of health emotionally and physically - 15.5.
+A first-aid certificate does not constitute appropriate training for supporting pupils with medical conditions. - 15.6.
+Whole school awareness training is carried out on a yearly basis for all staff and included in the induction of new staff members.

-The school nurse identifies suitable training opportunities that ensure all medical conditions affecting pupils in the school are fully understood, and that staff can recognise difficulties and act quickly in emergency situations.

-Training is commissioned by the school business manager and provided by the following bodies:

-- Commercial training provider

-- The school nurse

-- Name of GP consultant

-- Parents/carers of pupils with medical conditions

-Parents/carers of pupils with medical conditions are consulted for specific advice and their views are sought where necessary, but they will not be used as a sole trainer.
+- 15.7.
+The school nurse identifies suitable training opportunities that ensure all medical conditions affecting pupils in the school are fully understood, and that staff can recognise difficulties and act quickly in emergency situations. - 15.8.
+Training is commissioned by the school business manager and provided by the following bodies: - Commercial training provider - The school nurses - Name of GP consultant - Parents/carers of pupils with medical conditions - 15.9.
+Parents/carers of pupils with medical conditions are consulted for specific advice and their views are sought where necessary, but they will not be used as a sole trainer. - 15.10.
 The governing body will provide details of further continuing professional development opportunities for staff regarding supporting pupils with medical conditions.

-16. SELF-MANAGEMENT
+16. Self-management